A theory of learning data statistics in diffusion models, from easy to hard: Introduction

-For our \textbf{main theoretical results}, \ldots \begin{enumerate} \item \ldots we prove nearly sharp thresholds for the number of samples required by a simple denoiser to learn from higher-order correlations (\cref{sec:diff_info_exp}); \item \ldots we rigorously establish the distributional simplicity bias of denoising diffusion models by proving a separation of timescales between learning pair-wise and higher-order correlations (\cref{sec:simplicity_bias}); \item \ldots we demonstrate that constraining SGD to the unit sphere, often considered a minor technical detail, is crucial for efficient learning in this model: unconstrained SGD can remain confined near the trivial solution, while spherical SGD exhibits successful learning dynamics, whose timescales we explicitly characterize (\cref{sec:importance_spherical_constraint}). \item \ldots we analyse this effect in more detail in the special case where we choose the optimal denoiser (\cref{sec:matched}). \end{enumerate} Our results thus describe a key mechanism for how denoising diffusion models learn distributions of increasing complexity.
+For our \textbf{main theoretical results}, \begin{enumerate} \item we prove nearly sharp thresholds for the number of samples required by a simple denoiser to learn from higher-order correlations (\cref{sec:diff_info_exp}); \item we rigorously establish the distributional simplicity bias of denoising diffusion models by proving a separation of timescales between learning pair-wise and higher-order correlations (\cref{sec:simplicity_bias}); \item we demonstrate that constraining SGD to the unit sphere, often considered a minor technical detail, is crucial for efficient learning in this model: unconstrained SGD can remain confined near the trivial solution, while spherical SGD exhibits successful learning dynamics, whose timescales we explicitly characterize (\cref{sec:importance_spherical_constraint}). \item we analyse this effect in more detail in the special case where we choose the optimal denoiser (\cref{sec:matched}). \end{enumerate}

+Our results thus describe a key mechanism for how denoising diffusion models learn distributions of increasing complexity.
 On the technical level, we identify a scalar invariant of the loss that describes the initial stages of the learning dynamics, which we call the \textbf{diffusion information exponent~$k^*$} by analogy to similar invariants found for the single/multi-index problems like the information exponent \citep{benarous2021online}, which allows us to establish nearly sharp thresholds on the sample complexity of learning specific statistical features of the data.